|Dwarf Red Tulips|

 |To-morrow will be dying.|

-Just as an aside, back then Herrick would have been an old man at 83, maybe a wise old man, even though I think that he should have had a better title for the poem :) All thoughts welcome!
+Just as an aside, back then Herrick would have been an old man at 83, maybe a wise old man, however, I think that he should have chosen a better title for the poem :) All thoughts welcome!